keboola/developers-docs/integrate/storage/python-client.md

     pip3 install git+https://github.com/keboola/sapi-python-client.git

 ## Usage
-The client contains a `Client` class which encapsulates all API endpoints and hold storage token and URL.
-Each API endpoint is represented by its own class (`Files`, `Buckets`, `Jobs`, ...) which can be used standalone if you only work with one endpoint.
+The client contains a `Client` class, which encapsulates all API endpoints and holds a storage token and URL.
+Each API endpoint is represented by its own class (`Files`, `Buckets`, `Jobs`, etc.), which can be used standalone if you only work with one endpoint.
 This means that the two following examples are equivalent:

 {% highlight python %}